toidiu/toidiu.github.io/content/reads/In_Search_of_an_Understandable_Consensus_Algorithm_(Extended Raft).md

 +++
-title = "In Search of an Understandable Consensus Algorithm (Raft)" date = 2019-09-17
+title = "In Search of an Understandable Consensus Algorithm (Extended Raft)" date = 2019-09-17

 [extra]